A consolidated and accessible security proof for finite-size decoy-state quantum key distribution: Universal hashing Two-universal hashing

 The aim of the error verification step is to ensure that Alice's and Bob's corrected keys are identical up to a small probability without disclosing them.
 In fact, if $Z_A$ and $Z_B$ are not identical, the protocol aborts with high probability and $S_A = S_B = \perp$.
 This corresponds to the first two branches in Fig.~\ref{fig:prob_tree_protocol}.
 The idea is that instead of comparing $Z_A$ and $Z_B$ directly, we compare $f_y(Z_A)$ and $f_y(Z_B)$ where $f_y$ is a randomly chosen hash function\footnote{An example of widely used hash functions is Toeplitz matrices \cite{tyagiUniversalHashingInformationTheoretic2015}.}, resulting in two possibilities:

+where $\delta$ is formally defined in Def.~\ref{def:universal_2}.
 In other words, if $Z_A = Z_B$ we get with certainty $f_y(Z_A) = f_y(Z_B)$ and if $Z_A \neq Z_B$, we observe $f_y(Z_A) \neq f_y(Z_B)$ up to a small probability $\delta$, which correspond to the correctness parameter introduced in Sec.~\ref{sec:security_parameters}.
 Additionally, $Z_A$ and $Z_B$ cannot reliably be reconstructed from $f_y(Z_A)$ and $f_y(Z_B)$ as hash functions are chosen to be deterministically random and non-invertible, and leak at maximum the length of the hash in bits.
 For universal$_2$ hashing, the index $2$ denotes the fact that the comparison occurs between two elements and the properties need only to hold for pairs of elements.
 This is more formally described in the following definition.

 \begin{definition}[Universal$_2$] Let $\mathcal{F} =\{f_y\}_y$ be a family of hash functions mapping a set $\mathcal{Z}$ onto a set $\mathcal{S}$, where $|\mathcal{Z}|>|\mathcal{S}|$. $\mathcal{F}$ is called universal$_2$ if for all $z, \tilde{z}\in \mathcal{Z}$ with $z \neq \tilde{z}$, we have $f_y(z) = f_y(\tilde{z})$ for at most a fraction $\delta \coloneqq 1 / |\mathcal{S}|$ of the functions $f_y$ (see Refs.~\cite{Carter79} and \cite[Sec.~2.1]{RennerKoenig05}).
 In this context, $\mathcal{Z}$ is called the set of possible \textit{keys} and $\mathcal{S}$ the set of \textit{hashes} (also called \textit{indices} in the original work). \end{definition} In the following, the term hash of $z$ will be used to describe $f_y(z)$.
 Using the definition above, we can bound the first term in Eq.\eqref{eq:expanded_security_def}, i.e. branch (a) in Fig.~\ref{fig:prob_tree_protocol}.
 We recall that $\Omega_\mathrm{EC}$ denotes the event where error correction succeeds, i.e. $Z_A = Z_B$, and $\Omega_\mathrm{EV}$ the error verification passing, i.e. $f_y(Z_A) = f_y(Z_B)$.
 Following Def.~\ref{def:universal_2}, we can state that $\Pr[\Omega_\mathrm{EV} | \neg\Omega_\mathrm{EC}] \leq \delta$ is bounded.
 Using Bayes' theorem, this directly bounds branch (a) as $\Pr[\neg\Omega_\mathrm{EC}\land \Omega_\mathrm{EV}] \leq \Pr[\Omega_\mathrm{EV} | \neg\Omega_\mathrm{EC}]$, cf. Eq.~\eqref{eq:branch_a}.
 We can thus choose $\delta \leq \epsilon_\mathrm{cor}$, cf. Def.~\ref{def:correctness_criterion}, as $\Pr[\neg\Omega_\mathrm{EC}\land \Omega_\top] \leq \Pr[\neg\Omega_\mathrm{EC}\land \Omega_\mathrm{EV}]\leq \delta$.